17 Symbols Of Innocence And Their Meaning

 7. Stars: Wonder and Possibility

 Stars have long captured human imagination, symbolizing the innocence of wonder and the vastness of possibility.
 The act of wishing upon a star represents childlike hope and belief in magic.
-This practice, common in many cultures, encapsulates the innocent belief that dreams can come true.

-Stars have guided travelers for millennia, representing a pure, unchanging constant.
-This reliability amidst the chaos of life makes stars a symbol of enduring innocence and truth.
 The vastness of the starry sky often evokes feelings of awe and humility, reminding us of our small place in the universe.
 This perspective can reconnect us with a more innocent, wonder-filled view of the world.

 8. Angel Wings: Divine Protection